aquaticFeline/Sikorsky-Module-4/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

+## README

+We used [Make A README](https://www.makeareadme.com/) for structuring our README file.

 ## Authors